 The pre-clinical leave of absence form is accessible by clicking here and finding the MBBS non-attendance (years 1-3) form in the section titled "How can we help?"

 The clinical leave of absence form is accessible via following these instructions after logging into Sonia >> Forms (title bar) >> click Years 4-6 Leave form in drop-down menu next to form >> click add >> fill-in the Year 4-6 Leave form that has now popped up on the screen.

 Conversely, to access the form required when applying for a more sustained leave of absence (>6 months), click here.

 Mental illness is treated in the same manner as physical illness.
 Mental health-related leave is considered to be medical leave.
-In the clinical form, you may choose to elaborate on this leave being taken for Mental Health reasons or otherwise.
-Submission of a doctor’s certificate, alongside the leave of absence form, is not required unless the leave extends >3 days’ duration.
+In the clinical form, you may choose to elaborate on your illness but this is not required.
+Submission of a doctor's certificate, alongside the leave of absence form, is not required unless the leave extends >3 days' duration.

-How often can I take Mental Health days-off?
+How often can I take Mental Health-related leave?
 Is there a limit?

-Technically as often as you feel necessary (a doctor’s certificate being required for >3 days duration of leave).
-However, if a large number of Mental Health days-off are considered necessary, alternative coping mechanisms and professional assistance should be sought such as:
+Technically as often as you feel necessary (a doctor's certificate being required for >3 days duration of leave).
+However, if a large number of days' leave are considered necessary, alternative coping mechanisms and professional assistance should be sought such as: